 As they are short of funds, Ralph ultimately has to work and does so unsuccessfully.
 He makes poor investments and can’t keep up with her bills.
 Higher costs accompany his increased income, inevitably leading to lifestyle inflation.

-Ralph and Undine divorce eventually.
-Ralph and his family have custody of their son if only because she had no interest in her child.
+Ralph and Undine eventually divorce.
+Ralph and his family have custody of their son, if only because she had no interest in her child.
 Undine learns the hard way that abandoning her husband and son is not valued by the society she keeps.
 Her friends find her less attractive and lacking culture.
 She goes to art galleries to match their interest, but her lack of knowledge challenges her.
-Fearing that she is now an outcast, she marries Raymond, a French count, and aristocrat.
+Fearing that she is now an outcast, she marries Raymond, a French Count, and aristocrat.
 She obtains custody of her son.
 This event devastates Ralph, who commits suicide.

 Though Undine is now an aristocrat and countess, she is dissatisfied as she learns that her new husband’s wealth is bound by his legacy, mainly on the walls of their castle she shares with her mother-in-law.

 Undine continues her indulgent overspending despite Raymond asking her to stop spending.
 He finally tells her to pay her bills.
 Undine sees herself as deserving of money, and when it is not forthcoming, she feels victimized.

 “She had everything she wanted, but she still felt, at times, that there were other things she might want if she knew about them.”

 “Undine was fiercely independent and yet passionately imitative.
 She wanted to surprise everyone by her dash and originality, but she could not help modeling herself on the last person she met.“